sib-swiss/containers-introduction-training/docs/course_material/day2/3_generalising_snakemake.md

         shell:
             '''
             echo "Trimming reads in <{input.reads1}> and <{input.reads2}>" > {log}
-            atropos trim -q 20,20 --minimum-length 25 --trim-n --preserve-order --max-n 10 --no-cache-adapters -a "A{{20}}" -A "A{{20}}" -pe1 {input.reads1} -pe2 {input.reads2} -o {output.trim1} -p {output.trim2} &>> {log}
+            atropos trim -q 20,20 --minimum-length 25 --trim-n --preserve-order --max-n 10 \
+            --no-cache-adapters -a "A{{20}}" -A "A{{20}}" \
+            -pe1 {input.reads1} -pe2 {input.reads2} -o {output.trim1} -p {output.trim2} &>> {log}
             echo "Trimmed files saved in <{output.trim1}> and <{output.trim2}> respectively" >> {log}
             echo "Trimming report saved in <{log}>" >> {log}
             '''
     ```

-    Note 2 things that are happening here:
+    Note the three things that are happening here:

-    1. We used the {sample} wildcards twice in the output paths.
+    1. We used the `{sample}` wildcards twice in the output paths.
 This is because we prefer to have all the files linked to a sample in the same directory
     1. We added a memory limit for this job: 500 MB.
 Because we have limited resources in this server compared to a High Performance Computing cluster (HPC), this will help Snakemake to better allocate resources and parallelise jobs.
 You can determine the maximum amount of memory used by a rule thanks to the max_rss column in a benchmark result (results are shown in MB).
 More information [here](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#benchmark-rules)
+    1. We used a backslash `\` to split a very long line in smaller lines.
+This is purely 'cosmetic', to avoid very long lines that are painful to read, copy...

 !!! warning "Paths in Snakemake"
     All the paths in the Snakefile are relative to the working directory in which the `snakemake` command is executed.